eikoru/phyton_projects/README.md

-some simple projects I did when I was first year
+Some simple projects I did when I was in my first year.